What’s new in v1.4¶

 Serviceability and operations improvements¶

-As more Hyperledger Fabric networks get deployed and enter a production state, serviceability and operational aspects are critical.
+As more Hyperledger Fabric networks enter a production state, serviceability and operational aspects are critical.
 Fabric v1.4 takes a giant leap forward with logging improvements, health checks, and operational metrics.
 As such, Fabric v1.4 is the recommended release for production operations.

 - The Operations Service: